-Future legislation may change this, but the best thing to do — regardless of whether you have a federally backed mortgage — is to reach out to your servicer directly if your income has been impacted by the coronavirus pandemic and you’re concerned about satisfying your forthcoming mortgage payments, Mancini said.
+Future legislation may change this, but one of the best things to do — regardless of whether you have a federally backed mortgage — is to reach out to your servicer directly if your income has been impacted by the coronavirus pandemic and you’re concerned about satisfying your forthcoming mortgage payments, Mancini said.

 What to do if you still need help after your forbearance period ends